AndreasVerhoeven/AutoLayoutConvenience/README.md

 	// the views will be centered
 	addSubviewsVertically(viewA, viewB, viewC, viewD, horizontally: .center, insets: .all(40), spacing: 8)

+	// same, but the views are now pinned to the safeArea instead of the superview and no insets or spacing addSubviewsVertically(viewA, viewB, viewC, viewD, in: .safeArea)

 	// same, but the views are stacked horizontally addSubviewsHorizontally(viewA, viewB, viewC, viewD, vertically: .center, insets: .all(40), spacing: 8)